moleculerjs/site/source/docs/0.13/moleculer-web.md

 ```

 ## Response type & status code
 When the response is received from an action handler, the API gateway detects the type of response and set the `Content-Type` in the `res` headers.
 The status code is `200` by default.
-Of course you can overwrite these values, moreover, you can define custom response headers too.
+Of course you can overwrite these values, moreover, you can define custom response headers, too.

 To define response headers & status code use `ctx.meta` fields: